gvwilson/sensibleadventures/nardica/nardica.md

 "Sorry,"
 her First said unapologetically.
 Her Second looked up from her workbench long enough to grin.
-The magnifying glasses making her eyes look cartoon-huge in a face that showed how beautiful Honesty's would be in a few more years.
+Her magnifying glasses made her eyes look cartoon-huge in a face that showed how beautiful Honesty's would be in a few more years.

 "What bad news?"